benersercan/last-letter-first-letter/README.md

-## I hope it saves you time :)

-# word game played with the last letter and the first letter.
+## Word game played with the Last letter and the First letter.

 Developed using typescript and react. missing as review and refactor :/